2025 Fringe Benefits Tax year

 Operating Cost Method:

-This method is based on the actual costs of operating the car, including expenses such as fuel, maintenance, registration, insurance, and deemed interest and depreciation.
+The Operating Cost Method calculates FBT based on the actual costs of operating the vehicle.
+These costs include expenses such as fuel, maintenance, registration, insurance, as well as deemed interest and depreciation.

 Reducing Your FBT Liability on Cars